metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 1. Implement CRD for `HardwareClassificationController`.
 2. Create the Schema struct for MinimumHardwareConfiguration inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1/hardwareClassificationController_types.go
-3. Implement a controller for HardwareClassificationController.
-4. Add watch on hardware setting changes.
+3. Fetch baremetal host list from the baremetal operator running in the metal3 cluster.
+4. Extract the multiple profile from the yaml file passed to the CRD.
-5. Create a validateAndCompare function to validate inspected hosts against the multiple Minimum hardware configuration profiles.
+5. Create a Comparison function to check the valid host against multiple profile and return the map containing host as key and matched profiles as values.
-6. Matched host status will be added in the list after validation.
-7. Add label containing matched profile to the hosts from validator function.
+6. Add profile labels for baremetal host CR.
-8. Write unit tests for above implementation.
+7. Write unit tests for above implementation.

 ### Dependencies